advaitaa-02/To-Do/README.md

 # Tod-List App(Fullstack)

 This App is created using Django as backend and Vue.js as frontend.
-Restdul API concept is used to perform CRUD operations
+Restful API concept is used to perform CRUD operations

 ## Authors